shiruco/ERC721-Marketplace/README.md

 ## What is this project

 This project is ERC721 Asset Token's Marketplace.
-You can buy asset and sell at Ropsten Testnet.
+You can buy and sell assets at Ropsten Testnet.

 ## How to set it up